optimagic-dev/optimagic/docs/source/how_to/how_to_start_parameters.md

     - You can bundle information on bounds and values in one place.
     - It is easy to compare two params vectors for equality.

-    Check out our `Ordered Logit Example <../../getting_started/estimation/first_likelihood_estimation_with_estimagic.ipynb>`_, so you see one small params DataFrame in action.

     If you are sure you won't have bounds on your parameter, you can also use a pandas.Series instead of a pandas.DataFrame.